exploratory-io/book/user-defined-plugin.md

 ##### packages (optional)

 `packages` is an array of package name and version pairs that the data source extension depends.
-For example, if you data source extension depends on `riem` you need to set it like below:
+For example, if you data source extension depends on `tidyquant` you need to set it like below:

 ```
-"rPackageDependencies": [{"name" : "riem", "version" : "0.1.1"}],
+"rPackageDependencies": [{"name" : "tidyquant", "version" : "0.4.0"}],
 ```

 ##### function (required)